 In the ordinary course of business, the Group has been named as defendants in various legal actions in relation with land disputes, monopolistic practice and unfair business competition and SMS cartel practices.
-Based on management's estimate of the probable outcomes of these matters, the Group has recognized provision for losses amounting to Rp43 billion as of March 31, 2016.
+Based on management's estimate of the probable outcomes of these matters, the Group has recognized provision for losses amounting to Rp43 billion as of September 30, 2016.

 a.
 The Company, Telkomsel and seven other local operators are being investigated by The Commission for the Supervision of Business Competition ("Komisi Pengawasan Persaingan Usaha" or "KPPU") for allegations of SMS cartel practices.
-As a result of the investigations on June 17, 2008, KPPU found that the Company, Telkomsel and certain other local operators had violated Law No. 5 year 1999 article 5 and charged the Company and Telkomsel in the amounts of Rp18 billion and Rp25 billion, respectively.
+On June 18, 2008, in case No. 26/KPPU-I/2007, the Company, Telkomsel and seven other local operators was investigated.
+KPPU found that the Company, Telkomsel and certain other local operators had violated Law No. 5 year 1999 article 5 and charged the Company and Telkomsel in the amounts of Rp18 billion and Rp25 billion, respectively.